kit-ps/bainwave-authentication/README.md

 ```

 ### Dataset
-The brainwave recordings can be found in the [**"Dataset"**](https://i62nextcloud.tm.kit.edu/index.php/s/YTkcB86dLA6G3wE) link.
+The brainwave recordings can be found on this [**"Dataset"**](https://i62nextcloud.tm.kit.edu/index.php/s/YTkcB86dLA6G3wE) link.
 Despite 52 distinct subjects have been recorded during the experiment, we obtained consent from 38 participants to publish their brainwave data.
 Files for each user are preceded by a subject ID number.

 Important Files:
 - files ending with *".edf"*: These files contain the brainwave recordings together with some basic eventmarkers.
 They can for example be read with EEGLAB in Matlab using the Biosig Toolbox or other EDF viewers.